Generic and Transferable Skills Training for Researchers

-During your time at university your primary focus will be the successful completion of an original piece of research and the production of a thesis.
-However, the Research Councils, other sponsors and employers alike are now expecting PhD graduates to be able to demonstrate that they have also developed generic and transferable skills to a high level.
+During your time at UCL your primary focus will be the successful completion of an original piece of research and the production of a thesis.
+However, the Research Councils, other sponsors and employers alike are now expecting research students to be able to demonstrate that they have also developed generic and transferable skills to a high level.

 Researcher Development Framework

 The Researcher Development Framework is structured in four main domains, each including three sub-domains and further detailed descriptors.
 The Graduate School’s Skills Programme provides courses and events that cover all four domains:

 - Domain A: Knowledge and intellectual abilities

 - Domain C: Research organisation and governance

 You will find details of the skills training domains covered by each training course in the individual course descriptions.
 You should aim to take a range of skills training activities that will give you a breadth of generic skills across the four domains.
 Guidance on making the most of the development opportunities presented by the Skills Development Programme and best use of the Research Student Log is included in our course Introduction to Skills Development and the Research Student Log.

 In 2002 Sir Gareth Roberts' published his Review 'SET for Success'.
 Amongst other issues, the Report stipulated the need for minimum standards to include two weeks' dedicated training a year, principally in transferable skills.